biplabua/rna_seq_workflow/README.md

 # To analyze geo data of your interest
 Remove the default link and add link for the transcript sequence in the congif.yaml file.

+If the data is pair end set paired=True in the congif.yaml file, otherwise set paired=False.

 Remove the default sra id in meta-data.csv file and add your own sra id number.

 Then run